WORD+2027 is our 5th anniversary!

 Giving back!

-WORD+ Attendees vote for the following awards:
+WORD+ Attendees vote for:

-Most Inspirational Speaker & Research.
+Most Inspirational Speaker & Research

-Best Poster & Presentation.
+Best Poster & Presentation

-Most innovative Technology.
+Most innovative Technology

 2026's winners were: